Applying ideas and findings from Oracle OpenWorld 2018 in real lifePublished on: Author: Hasso Schaap Category: Oracle

-Now it’s easy to give examples, but that would limit you, as a reader, in imagining what it means for you.
-For me it meant I will just have more and better tools to visually develop immersive digital and analytical experiences.
+Now, it’s easy to give examples but that would limit you, the reader, in imagining what these trends actually mean for you.
+For me personally, it means I will just have more and better tools to visually develop immersive digital and analytical experiences.
 This can be accomplished by mashing up several services.

 Examples for business users

-Looking at data only we have huge changes ahead.
-From an architecture perspective it’s time to transition to data-driven and data democratization solutions.
-Not always, not only, but the business needs to gradually be served with the following:
+Looking at data only, we have huge changes ahead.
+From an architecture’s perspective, it is time to transition to data-driven and data democratization solutions.
+Not always, and not only, but the business does need to be gradually served with the following: